Mary Street, Dublin: Notable buildings and businesses

-Langford House
+Langford House, 21-22 Mary Street

 Langford House was one of the earliest and the grandest structures in the area which later made up the street and was later named for Hercules Langford Rowley when it was acquired in 1743.
 It was described as a four-storey over basement, five-bay townhouse and was said to be originally almost Jacobean in style.
-In 1697, Paul Barry, Keeper of the Pipe, took a lease of the site with a frontage of 170 feet and depth of 210 feet and erected the house in the years following before being sold on again in 1712.
+In 1697, Paul Barry, Keeper of the Pipe rolls and the son of Matthew Barry of Great Ship Street, took a lease of the site with a frontage of 170 feet and depth of 210 feet and erected the house in the years following before being sold on again in 1712.
 It is likely that the construction of Langford House and St Mary's Church were being undertaken at the same time.

 In 1765, Robert Adam redesigned the interior of the house giving it more of a Georgian appearance with extensive ceiling and wall stucco work across the main entertaining rooms.
 The much altered Georgian style house which was set back from the rest of main building line of the street.

+For a period, the house and grounds, like many other large buildings in the city, were used as a temporary barracks until 1809.

+The building was later occupied by the paving board from 1809-54 which refaced the building in brick and it was referred to as the Paving House.
+The Paving Board was abolished in 1854 with the functions transferring to Dublin Corporation and the building was later occupied by Bewley and Draper.

 The house was finally demolished in 1931, and replaced with nurses school for Jervis Street hospital and later with commercial and retail buildings which now form part of the facade of the Jervis Shopping Centre.